authorjapps/zerocode/README.md

 Python
 ===
-If you are looking for simillar REST API testing DSL in Python(YAML), Then visit this open-source [pyresttest](https://github.com/svanoort/pyresttest#sample-test) lib in the GitHub.
+If you are looking for simillar REST API testing DSL in Python(YAML/JSON), Then visit this open-source [pyresttest](https://github.com/svanoort/pyresttest#sample-test) lib in the GitHub.

 In the below example -
 - `name` is equivalent to `scenarioName`
 - `method` is equivalent to `operation`
-- `validators` is equivalent to `verifications` or `assertions` of Zerocode
+- `validators` is equivalent to `verifications` feature of Zerocode

 ```yaml
 - test: # create entity by PUT